jbrussell/academic-kickstart/content/research/OBS_range/index.md

 date = 2018-10-30T00:00:00

 # Project summary to display on homepage.
-summary = "We have developed a new tool called OBSrange for precisely locating ocean bottom seismometers (OBS) on the seafloor.
-The tool is written in both Python and MATLAB and open for use by the scientific community."
+summary = "OBSrange is a robust, efficient, open-source OBS location code available in both MATLAB and Python."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`